symfoni/buidler-react-boilerplate/README.md

   </header>
 ```

+* Please accept the connection request in the Metamask pop-up

-* Let's create a component that consumes a smart contract and gives us some results.
+* Let's now create a component that consumes a smart contract and gives us some results.
 From the Buidler sample project, we have a smart contract called `Greeter.sol`.
 Open up a third terminal window, create a directory for components, and create a `tsx` file for the view of the smart contract:

 `mkdir src/components && touch src/components/Greeter.tsx`